oseiskar/corona-sniffer/README.md

 # BLE contact tracing sniffer PoC

-How "anonymous" is the semi-decentralized BLE contact tracing proposed by [Apple & Google](https://www.apple.com/covid19/contacttracing)?
+How "anonymous" is the semi-decentralized BLE contact tracing proposed by [Apple & Google](https://www.apple.com/covid19/contacttracing) or [DP-3T](https://github.com/DP-3T/documents)?

 It is as anonymous as the simulated picture below - and this data is technically accessible to **any 3rd party who can install a large fleet of BLE-sniffing devices**.
 This is because all beacons signals broadcast by infected individuals are published to essentially all users of the system when an individual voluntarily uploads their positive infection status.